adamikner/CIM540/tutorial/readme.md

 First I got the mp3 files I wanted to use, and grouped them together in a folder for easy access.

+Also, make sure to go into the index.html, and uncomment the sound library line

+<script language="javascript" src="libraries/p5.sound.js"></script>

 Another initial step is to preload the soundfiles using the preload function

 function preload() {